By Molly Patrick

 He isn’t an advocate for any particular diet.
 He lets science do the talking about nutrition and what we should eat if we want long lasting health.
 And the science leads to eating a shit load of whole plant foods and eliminating the rest.
 I have been following Dr. Greger’s work for a long time and he’s my go to dude when I have nutrition questions.

-He recently wrote the New York Times Best Selling book How Not to Die where he examines the top causes of premature death and explains how nutrition and lifestyle interventions can be a shit ton more effective than prescription drugs and surgeries.
+Dr Greger recently wrote the New York Times Best Selling book How Not to Die where he examines the top causes of premature death and explains how nutrition, food and lifestyle interventions can be a shit ton more effective than prescription drugs and surgeries.
 If you haven’t read this book yet, I recommend getting a copy and diving in.
 It will blow your mind just how much control you have over your health and longevity by simply eating the right foods.

 His book is based on what the science says about nutrition, not organizations with special interests fueling their message.
 Wading through bullshit isn’t required – he does that for us.